 But the stock price dropped and she lost about $170,000 on the NVAX stock!
 We wrote about that in our September 1 post.

 Earning about 5% weekly on her investment, she is paring down her loss.
 The stock price is dropping — what is the outcome for her?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us